 Born in St. Louis, 1901.
 Studied in the St. Louis School of Fine Arts and The Pennsylvania Academy of the Fine Arts.
-Awards: Second Prize, St. Louis Art League Competition, 1916; Edmund Stewardson Prize, the Fine Arts.
-Awards: Second Prize, St. Louis Art League Competition, 1916; Edmund Stewardson Prize, the Fine Arts.
-Awards: Second Prize, St. Louis Art League Competition, 1916; Edmund Stewardson Prize, Pennsylvania Academy of the Fine Arts, 1925; Fellowship, 1922 and 1923; Widener Memorial Gold Medal, Pennsylvania Academy of the Fine Arts, National Academy of Design, 1935.
+Awards: Second Prize, St. Louis Art League Competition, 1916; Edmund Stewardson Prize, Pennsylvania Academy of the Fine Arts, 1921; Emlen Cresson Foreign Traveling Scholarship, 1922 and 1923; Widener Memorial Gold Medal, Pennsylvania Academy of the Fine Arts, 1925; Fellowship Prize, 1932; Helen Foster Barnett Prize, National Academy of Design, 1935.
 Awarded Fellowship in the American Academy in Rome, 1925.
 Member: Architectural League of New York.
-The Fellowship of the Pennsylvania Academy of the Fine Arts; National Sculpture Society; National Academy of Design.
-Instructor in Sculpture Academy of the Fine Arts; National Sculpture Society; National Academy of Design.
-Instructor in Sculpture
+The Fellowship of The Pennsylvania Academy of the Fine Arts; National Sculpture Society; National Academy of Design; National Institute of Arts and Letters.
+Instructor in Sculpture.